Enhancing electroporation delivery for pancreatic cancer

 The project aims to develop a therapy that has the ability to overcome treatment resistance in pancreatic cancer.

-A panel of pancreatic cancer cells have been selected and theses will be tested for their sensitivity and resistance to commonly used chemotherapy drugs such as Gemcitabine.
-Once the cells sensitivity and resistance has been identified electrochemotherapy (ECT) will be applied to improve upon the response rate of these resistance cells.
+A panel of pancreatic cancer cells have been selected and these will be tested for their sensitivity and resistance to commonly used chemotherapy drugs such as Gemcitabine.
+Once the cells sensitivity and resistance have been identified electrochemotherapy (ECT) will be applied to improve upon the response rate of these resistance cells.

 Ali MS, Gill KS, Saglio G, Cilloni D, Soden DM, Forde PF.
 Expressional changes in stemness markers post electrochemotherapy in pancreatic cancer cells.
 Bioelectrochemistry.
 2018 Aug;122:84-92. doi: 10.1016/j.bioelechem.2018.03.009.
 Epub 2018 Mar 15.
 PMID: 29574322.